 Be a good American citizen... but don't forget your heritage.

 Susan is truly a Pioneer - a real go-getter high flying achiever.
-Being a woman at the time of her historical achievements makes them more meaningful.
+Being a woman at the time of her historical achievements makes her accomplishments in a man's world more meaningful.

 She is an outstanding American citizen who never forgets her Korean heritage.
-Her journey through life as an American born daughter of California's first Korean immigrant families is a unique story.
-Her father Dosan Ahn Chang Ho and her mother Yi Hye Ryon (Helen Ahn) were the first married couple to come to the US from Korea in 1902.
-Dosan was a freedom fighter who dedicated his life to save Korea from Japanese imperialism.
+Her journey through life as an American born daughter in one of California's first Korean immigrant families is a unique story.
+Her father Dosan Ahn Chang Ho and her mother Yi Hye Ryon (Helen Ahn) were the first married couple to come from Korea to the US in 1902.
+Dosan was a freedom fighter and respected leader who dedicated his life to save Korea from Japanese imperialism.
 Her mother was a central figure in the early Korean community in Southern California.
-Helen Ahn instilled patriotism for Korea and America in Susan.
+Helen Ahn instilled sincere patriotism for Korea and America in Susan and the other Ahn children.

-Susan overcame many difficult obstacles on her pathway to becoming an esteemed person and remarkable role model.
+Susan overcame many difficult obstacles, like poverty and racisim, on her pathway to becoming an esteemed person and remarkable role model.

 February 2013 Shear Delight in Northridge Lt.
 Cuddy looking great at 98! check the nails, too.